waynesohot/testdocs/docs/frameSync/PrefabRegistry.md

 # **Prefab Registry**

 Prefab Registry declares the prefabs that your game instantiates and destroys at runtime.

+The `FrameSyncEninge` uses the Prefab Registry to identify a prefab at runtime.

+## **Creating a PrefabRegistry asset**

 To create a Prefab Registry for your game, right click in the project browser, and select `Create->SocketWeaver->FrameSync->Prefab Registry`.